 - Be able to pass a drug screening and medical evaluation

-- Pass a background investigation, which includes a credit check and a criminal check
+- Pass a background investigation, including a credit check and a criminal check

-All candidates for TSA jobs who meet the agency’s minimum requirements complete an application on the TSA website.
-They are evaluated by using a number of assessments, which include:
+If you meet the agency’s minimum requirements, you will complete an application on the TSA website.
+You will be evaluated with a variety of assessments, which include:

 - Computer Based Test – Tests English language proficiency and X-ray interpretation aptitude

 - Color vision test